All Episodes

 Mark my words.

-Greetings, uh ladies and gentlemen, and it is time to go, the Rush Limbaugh program and the EIB network.
+Greetings, ladies and gentlemen, and it is time to go.

-We're going to do open line Friday on Tuesday today.
+We're going to do Open Line Friday on Tuesday today.

-The um I'll be gone the rest of the week with an extended Thanksgiving break.
+I'll be gone the rest of the week with an extended Thanksgiving break.

-So uh the rules are this.
+So the rules are this.

-Uh Monday through Thursday, as you know, we talk about the things that only uh interest me, but on Friday we expand that, and I will gladly entertain calls on subjects that I could care less about.
+Monday through Thursday, as you know, we talk about the things that only interest me, but on Friday we expand that, and I will gladly entertain calls on subjects that I could care less about.

 We'll do that today.

-Uh ask anything, uh comment anything, whatever it is.
+Ask anything, comment anything, whatever it is.

-The uh telephone number is 800-282-2882.
+The telephone number is 800-282-2882.

-The email address is rush at EIB net.com.
+The email address is rush at EIBnet.com.

 It's all over the media today.

-The Washington Post Democrat leaders reject idea of draft.
+The Washington Post, Democrat leaders reject idea of draft.

-There is also a story today in the um in the Boston Globe about how per Pelosi is uh is doing her best to trim the far left leanings of her caucus uh in the House of Representatives, and there's a reason for this.
+There was also a story today in the Boston Globe about how Pelosi is doing her best to trim the far-left leanings of her caucus in the House of Representatives.

-Uh they obviously have polling debt.
+They obviously have polling data.

 They're all moderates now.